 Studio A and Studio B are important assets and are monitored more carefully than other facilities.
 Studios can only be reserved by filling out a Studio Reservation Request Form.
 A cleaning deposit of $250 is required if you plan to build a set.
 This deposit is acknowledged by use of the studio and through the studio reservation form.
 If a cleaning fee is assessed it will be paid on the Production Center Payment Portal.
 Placing sets outside the door is not removing them.
 If Production Center staff must clean the studio or remove your sets or materials, your deposit will be forfeited.
 Production Center Staff must be contacted to make a Studio Reservation.

 Some sets are to remain in the studio and are not to be moved.
-If you are not sure, please consult the Production Center Manager.
+If you are not sure, please consult the Director of studio operations.

 You are responsible for making your set safe.
 You may secure your set by screwing your set pieces to the “nailing strip” on the studio walls.
 If production lights in the studios do not function properly, have frayed cables or are in any way damaged, please bring them to the Equipment Room.
 If you fail to tell staff they are broken, repairs will not be made, and lights will still be inoperable when you need them.